yoonsuhchung/ca-pa2/README.md

 Now we perform the rounding.
 In this case, 1.111111111 is located in the middle of 1.11111111 and (1.11111111 + 0.00000001 or 10.00000000) and we need to round up to the even number 10.00000000 according to the round-to-even mode.

-As a result of this rounding, `M` is no longer in a normalized form.
-And we have to normalize `M` again as follows.
+As a result of this rounding, `M` is no longer in a normalized form and we have to normalize `M` again as follows.

 ```
       M:  0.1111111111        ; E  = -52